faircloth-lab/phyluce/docs/src/pre-processing.rst

     bfidt-003:genus_species4

-This gives the adapter sequences to trim (with the index indicated by an asterisk), the indexes we used, whether reads are separate, a name-formatting convention, a mapping of species names to index, and a mapping of index names to species.
+This gives the adapter sequences to trim (with the index indicated by an asterisk) in `[adapters]`, the indexes we used `[indexes]`, whether reads are separate and a name-formatting convention `[params]`, a mapping of species names to index `[combos]`, and a mapping of index names to species `[remap]`.

-You can run illumiprocessor against your data (in `demultiplexed`) with:
+You can run illumiprocessor against your data (in `demultiplexed`) with the following.
+If you do not have a multicore machine, you may with to run with `--cores=1`.
+Additionally, multicore operations require a fair amount of RAM, so if you're low on RAM, run with fewer cores:

 .. code-block:: bash